-Financial instruments recognized on the balance sheets at December 31, 2020 and December 31, 2019 consist of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, the carrying values of which, approximate fair value due to their relatively short time to maturity.
+Financial instruments recognized on the balance sheets at December 31, 2021 and December 31, 2020 consist of cash and cash equivalents, accounts payable, accrued liabilities and long term debt, the carrying values of which, approximate fair value due to their relatively short time to maturity.
 The Company does not hold or issue financial instruments for trading.